BelkaLab/Android-Toggle-Switch/README.md

 # Android-Toggle-Switch

-A customizable extension to Android switches that supports many items.
+A customizable extension of Android Switches that supports also more than 2 items.

 ![Sample of libray](docs/screen.jpg)